burgerga/INTOXICOM_Workshop_1/paper/paper.md

 EMBL-EBI BioStudies, OpenAIRE, and Zenodo [RS: IS IT POSSIBLE TO BE MORE SPECIFIC WHICH TOX PROJECTS HAVE ADOPTED WHICH TOOLS?].
-The role of global unique identifiers was raised, including the Nano-InChI [@citesAsPotentialSolution:Lynch2020] and the European Registry of Materials (ERM) identifier [@citesAsPotentialSolution:VanRijn2022] as metadata for datasets to unequivocally indicate which chemicals are studied within these toxicology projects/datasets.
+The role of global unique identifiers was raised, including the Nano-InChI [@citesAsPotentialSolution:Lynch2020] and the European Registry of Materials (ERM) identifier [@citesAsPotentialSolution:VanRijn2022] as metadata for datasets to unequivocally indicate which chemicals are studied within these toxicology projects.

+Challenges the toxicology community faces include incomplete interoperabilty, lack of adoption of unique identifiers, and data that cannot be reused because it does not meet community standards.

+[RS NOT CLEAR HOW THE TEXT ABOVE RELATES TO BELOW.
+ABOVE YOU MENTION 3 CHALLENGES (1) INCOMPLETE INTEROPERABILITY; (2) LACK OF ADOPTION OF UNIQUE IDENTIFIERS; (2) DATA NOT MEETING COMMUNITY STANDARDS.
+BELOW YOU MENTION 3 DATA CHALLENGES, FOR WHICH THE FIRST TWO ARE THE SAME AS ABOVE, I UNDERSTAND THIS.
+HOWEVER, THE THIRD CHALLENGE MENTIONED BELOW IS ABOUT ONTOLOGIES WHICH IS NOT NECESSARILY THE SAME AS MEETING COMMUNITY STANDARDS: E.G. IUCLID IS AN ECHA STANDARD BUT NOT AN ONTOLOGY PER SE, CAN YOU CLARIFY]

+Below, these three specific identified challenges, for which follow up is to be expected within the toxicology community, are explained in more detail

-Challenges the toxicology community faces include incomplete interoperabilty, lack of adoption of unique identifers, and data that cannot be reused because it does not meet community standards.
-Three specific challenges were identified that need following up: the first is the BioStudies web interface is not sufficiently interoperable, works with plain text, and does not provide an easy (machine) interface for annotation with identifiers and ontologies.
+The first is the BioStudies web interface is not sufficiently interoperable, works with plain text, and does not provide an easy (machine) interface for annotation with identifiers and ontologies.